 CONTENDING FOR THE FAITH

 Now, Contending for the Faith.
 In this regular feature, Dave and Tom respond to questions from listeners and readers of The Berean Call .
-Here is this week’s question: “Dear Dave and Tom, I’ve read and appreciated Dave’s book on Roman Catholicism, A Woman Rides the Beast , and also, Tom’s book, Showtime for the Sheep? which has much in it about his experiences as a Roman Catholic.
+Here’s this week’s question: “Dear Dave and Tom, I’ve read and appreciated Dave’s book on Roman Catholicism, A Woman Rides the Beast , and also Tom’s book Showtime for the Sheep? which has much in it about his experiences as a Roman Catholic.
 But both books made me all the more curious as to how the Catholic Church developed in the early centuries.
 What can you tell me?”

-So, this was, any of them—the first century, second century, and so forth, third century—they are developing various traditions in order to get men to follow them .
+So this was—any of them: the first century, second century, and so forth, third century—they are developing various traditions in order to get men to follow them .
 Then you had a bit of an argument: who is the chief bishop?
 You had the bishop of Antioch, bishop of Jerusalem, the bishop of this, the bishop of that, the bishop of Rome.
-And of course, Rome was the headquarters for the Roman Empire, and Constantine was there—he’s the one that gave freedom to the church, and he became, really the first Vicar of Christ, Vicarius Christi—he called himself that—he headed up the church.
+And of course Rome was the headquarters for the Roman Empire, and Constantine was there.
+And he’s the one that gave freedom to the church, and he became, really, the first Vicar of Christ, Vicarius Christi—he called himself that—he headed up the church.
 That’s the Emperor, actually.
 He called the council of Nicea, gave the opening address, decided who would be there—and so forth.
-So, there was a dispute, a tug-of-war, for a long time as to who was the chief bishop.
+So, there was a dispute—a tug-of-war—for a long time as to who was the chief bishop.

-And it was not until, probably, the 800s or 900s before the bishop of Rome managed to finally—you know, well, Peter was here, Paul was here—managed to finally gain the ascendancy so that everybody had to follow him.
-All right, now that, of course, created a split, 1054.
+And it was not until probably the 800s or 900s before the bishop of Rome managed to finally—you know, well, Peter was here, Paul was here—managed to finally gain the ascendancy so that everybody had to follow him.
+All right, now that, of course, created a split [in] 1054.
 Michael Cerularius, who was the patriarch there in Constantinople—he was excommunicated by the pope in Rome over this very doctrine.

 Tom: Pius IX.

-And there were millions—millions of Christians, true Christians, down through history who did not follow the pope, who were never part of this Roman system, and they were slaughtered by the millions.
-Martin Luther himself said: “We are not the first.”
-And if anyone out there is interested, we’ve dealt with this in The Berean Call , be happy to send them some of the things that we have dealt with, documenting the people who were slaughtered by the popes, down through history, not just Jews, but evangelical Christians, whether Albigensians or Waldensians—
+And there were millions—millions of Christians, true Christians—down through history who did not follow the pope, who were never part of this Roman system, and they were slaughtered by the millions.
+Martin Luther himself said, “We are not the first.”
+And if anyone out there is interested, we’ve dealt with this in The Berean Call ; [we’d] be happy to send them some of the things that we have dealt with documenting the people who were slaughtered by the popes down through history—not just Jews, but evangelical Christians, whether Albigensians or Waldensians—

 Tom: The sad thing for me, coming out of Roman Catholicism, is I see the evangelical church moving in the direction of Rome like never in my lifetime.
 It’s almost hard to fathom, but that’s the case.
 Whether it be the liturgies, the sensual things, the sacraments—all of these things—these ritualisms are attracting the evangelical church.
 I cannot believe it!